 This is a reclaimed window.
-It is a single pane flat replacement glass and sash for 1969-1974 Airstream trailers.
+It is a single pane medium sized curved replacement glass sash only with storm window and rod style operators for the side of 1969-1974 Airstream trailers.
 Please see the installation footnote in italics below.
-If you would like to buy this window new, it is available as VTS-1069.
+If you would like to buy the operable sash part of this window new it is available untinted as VTS-1023.

 - Double pane?
 No